-Organisational and/or outlet administrator Business and System Administrators are assessment organisation personnel who are responsible for coordinating the operations of assessment organisations and their outlets.
-The administrator at an organisation level can view and manage information for the entire organisation in the portal.
-They are also responsible for updating service information as required.
-Team leader (clinically qualified) Business and System Assessment organisation personnel who will manage and oversee the activities of aged care assessors and undertake a regular review of quality management processes to support continuous improvement of assessment related services.
+Role Role type Description Team leader (clinically qualified) Business and System Assessment organisation personnel who will manage and oversee the activities of aged care assessors and undertake a regular review of quality management processes to support continuous improvement of assessment related services.
 The assessment organisation must ensure that a sufficient number of Team Leaders are provided to adequately support and oversee the activities of aged care needs assessors.
 Team leaders regularly engage with delegates, assessment delegates and assessors in peer review processes.
 They provide ongoing support for assessors in the field through various communication channels via the assessment organisation's clinical governance framework and standard operating procedures.
 Team leaders have the ability to manage and assign, un-assign and reassign referrals or transfer referrals for triage and assessment(s) and assign SPRs to the assessor.
 While accepting the referral, team leaders can change the priority of assessment referrals.
 Triage delegate (clinically qualified) Business and System Triage delegates will be the initial contact with an older person and their support people by performing an initial needs assessment as part of the triage process.
 The triage delegate will utilise their clinical judgement to determine the assessment type and the priority/urgency in which care can be provided.
-Undertake the triage process to confirm: eligibility for an assessment directing the assessment pathway by determining the assessment type and assigning a clinical or non-clinical assessor • assessment priority - including whether the client urgently requires aged care services.
+Undertake the triage process to confirm: eligibility for an assessment directing the assessment pathway by determining the assessment type and

+Role Role type Description assigning a clinical or non-clinical assessor assessment priority - including whether the client urgently requires aged care services.
 Clinical assessor Business and System Deliver assessment services according to their agreement with the Commonwealth.
 Clinical assessors can deliver comprehensive and home support assessments.
 A clinical assessor undertakes assessments using the Integrated Assessment Tool (IAT) with older people that requires clinical judgement.
 A clinical assessor may include an Aboriginal Health Practitioner working within their scope of practice.
 Non-clinical assessor Business and System A non-clinical assessor undertakes assessments using the Integrated Assessment Tool (IAT) of older people which do not require clinical judgement.
 A non-clinical assessor may include an Aboriginal Health Worker or an Aboriginal Health Practitioner working within their scope of practice.
 Assessment Delegate (clinical) Business and System A clinical delegate can approve a person as eligible to receive different types of aged care.
 While the clinical delegates are exercising the powers of the Secretary, they are accountable in their own right for decisions they make under the Act.
 Determine eligibility for care under the Act.
 Perform and record delegate functions and decisions in the My Aged Care assessor portal.
 Workplace trainer Business Provides and coordinates the mandatory training that is required to be undertaken by staff within the assessment organisation.

-Provide training to assessment staff through a train-the-trainer model.
+Role Role type Description Provide training to assessment staff through a train-the-trainer model.
 Administration officer Business Provides support to the Team Leader and delegates, by performing the day-to-day work of phoning and booking appointments, assigning the booking to assessors, rescheduling and reassigning an assessment should any changes need to occur (assessor on unplanned leave, client needs to change the appointment) and assigning SPRs.
-Administration officers may hold the team leader system role to manage and assign, unassign and reassign referrals or transfer referrals for triage and assessment(s) and assign SPRs to an assessor.
+Administration officers may hold the team leader system role to manage and assign, un- assign and reassign referrals or transfer referrals for triage and assessment(s) and assign SPRs to an assessor.
 Delegate support Business and System Supports the assessment delegate with administrative tasks associated with delegation such as printing and sending client letters.